PsychoLlama/recommendations/README.md

 ## Web Development

+- [Fontsource](https://fontsource.org/): Import and manage fonts as normal npm packages.
+Carries advantages over doing it manually or loading from a CDN.
 - [Gatsby](https://www.gatsbyjs.com/): React framework that adds invaluable compile-time tooling without complete lock-in.
 - [Vanilla Extract](https://vanilla-extract.style/): Use TypeScript to define your CSS and compile it all away.
 Add LSP features for your style and you won't go back.